ricardozacarias/ricardozacarias.github.io/test.md

 date:   2020-04-27
 categories: Lisbon GIS Bread
 ---
-TLDR: I analyzed AirBnB data in Lisbon, its impact on the housing market and the dramatic effect the COVID-19 quarantine had on
+TLDR: I look into AirBnB data in Lisbon, its impact on the housing market and the effects of quarantine on the short-stay trade.

 <h1 id="posts-label"></h1>